openstack/api-site/firstapp/source/networking.rst

 Booting a worker
 ----------------

-Now that you've prepared the networking infrastructure, you can go ahead and boot an instance on it.
-Ensure you use appropriate flavor and image values for your cloud - see :doc:`getting_started` if you've not already.
+Now that you have prepared the networking infrastructure, you can go ahead and boot an instance on it.
+Ensure you use appropriate flavor and image values for your cloud - see :doc:`getting_started` if you have not already.

 .. todo:: Show how to create an instance in libcloud using the network